dmbarbour/wikilon/docs/AwelonLang.md

 * A scalable concrete codebase, represented as a [log-structured merge tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree) over [content addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage) with [prefix-aligned indexing](https://en.wikipedia.org/wiki/Radix_tree).
 This filesystem-like structure can support massive volumes, lazy downloads, incremental synchronizations, lightweight backups, atomic updates, and prefix-aligned sharing.
 Further, we can amortize physical storage and network costs within a community via proxy or [CDN](https://en.wikipedia.org/wiki/Content_delivery_network).

 * A [purely functional](https://en.wikipedia.org/wiki/Purely_functional_programming) language evaluated under [rewriting](https://en.wikipedia.org/wiki/Rewriting) semantics to encode structured data and computations.
 The intention is to simplify sharing, caching, multi-stage programming, and user ability to inspect and comprehend computation through deterministic replay and rendering intermediate and final terms.
-Static analysis is possible but not required by the language.

 * Automation is achieved by defining [bots](https://en.wikipedia.org/wiki/Software_agent) in the dictionary.
 Bots operate on a transactional memory environment, which may reflect the codebase.
 Concretely, bots are modeled as transactions that repeat indefinitely, implicitly waiting when unproductive.
 Effects are asynchronous through manipulation of system variables, e.g. adding a task to a system queue or some data to a network output buffer.
 This design is fail-safe, resilient, idempotent, securable, extensible, and safe to modify at runtime - which is convenient for live coding, runtime upgrade, and robust administrative process control.